 The Policy Manual may be amended or repealed with approval of the Engineering Society Review Board and the Engineering Society Council.
 All changes are required to be made with “Track Changes” turned on

-Notice about intended policy changes must be provided to the Director of Internal Affairs at least 1 week (7 days) prior to Council.
-Actual policy changes must be submitted to the Director of Internal Affairs by 11:59pm, the Sunday before Council.
+Notice about intended policy changes must be provided to the Director of Governance at least 1 week (7 days) prior to Council.
+Actual policy changes must be submitted to the Director of Governance by 11:59pm, the Sunday before Council.

 If changes are deemed controversial in merit, the Engineering Society Review board (ERB) will be provided a copy of the policy changes to inform any members who will be affected by the change.